nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command but is specified multiple times, only the last occurrence of the parameter will be taken<br>
   * e.g. if `c/Google c/TikTok` is entered, only `c/TikTok` will be taken
+  * This does not apply to `INDEX`, e.g. if `delete 1 2` is entered, the command will fail

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit`) will be ignored<br>
   * e.g. if `help 123` is entered, it will be interpreted as `help`